Tag Archives: Bike chain

 A quick check of your brake pads will often reveal potential problems that are easy to fix.
 You want to check:

 • Are your brake pads adequately aligned?
 Brake pads are the little rubber things that clamp down on your rims to slow you when you squeeze the brake levers.
-Make sure they are hitting the rims evenly and aren’t either rubbing the tire or missing your rim partially or entirely.
+Ensure they are hitting the rims evenly and aren’t rubbing the tire or missing your rim partially or entirely.

 • Are the brake pads toed in?
-The bike brake pads should also be “toed-in,” which means the leading edge of the pads should touch the bike rim first when you lightly apply the brakes.
-The pads squish a little, and you should get complete contact to the rim when you squeeze down hard – This helps prevent squeaking.
+The bike brake pads should also be “toed in,” which means the leading edge of the pads should touch the bike rim first when you lightly apply the brakes.
+The pads squish a little, and you should get complete contact with the rim when you squeeze down hard—this helps prevent squeaking.

 • Check for junk embedded in the brake pads.
-Inspect the surface of the brake pads where they meet the rims, and using a sharp pointy instrument like a knife, pick out any bits of sand or metal that may have become embedded in the pad.
+Inspect the surface of the brake pads where they meet the rims, and using a sharp, pointy instrument like a knife, pick out any bits of sand or metal that may have become embedded in the pad.
 Removing this grit prevents the pads from wearing and scratching your rims and helps them provide more even and consistent stopping power.
-Need more info, check out this video.
+Need more info?
+Check out this video.

 4. Check the pressure on your tires.